 What is Special Olympics?

-Special Olympics is an international program of year-round sports training and athletic competition for more than one million children and adults with intellectual disabilities.
+It is an international program of year-round sports training and athletic competition for more than one million children and adults with intellectual disabilities.

 The Special Olympics Oath is… “Let me win.
 But if I cannot win, let me be brave in the attempt.”

-Special Olympics is founded on the belief that people with intellectual disabilities can, with proper instruction and encouragement, learn, enjoy and benefit from participation in individual and team sports, adapted as necessary to meet the needs of those with special mental and physical limitations.
+It is founded on the belief that people with intellectual disabilities can, with proper instruction and encouragement, learn, enjoy and benefit from participation in individual and team sports, adapted as necessary to meet the needs of those with special mental and physical limitations.

 Special Olympics believes that through sports training and competition, people with intellectual disabilities benefit physically, mentally, socially and spiritually; families are strengthened; and the community at large, both through participation and observation, is united with people with intellectual disabilities in an environment of equality, respect and acceptance.